Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Conclusion

 Basset Hounds howl (and bark and bay) more than many other breeds.
-While these dogs generally make wonderful family pets, you need to be aware of their potential for noisy disruptions.
+While these dogs generally make wonderful family pets, you need to be aware of their potential for vocal disruptions.
 Basset Hounds may not be the best option for crowded city living, but as you learned in this article, there are steps you can take to decrease their tendency to howl.

 See also: